 Our BA (Hons) Acting course will appeal to you if you are passionate about pursuing a performance career.

 BA (Hons) Acting at AUB has been designed to recognise the power of performance to change people’s lives and the artistic, educational, social and political power of performance to facilitate understanding and growth in us as humans.
 We believe in each actor having their own voice as an artist and as a creator.
 This course shows you what it takes to turn natural talent into a career – and make dreams of performing on stage or film a reality.
-BA (Hons) Acting is highly a practical course and will show you how to make that dream a reality.
+BA (Hons) Acting is a highly practical course and will show you how to make that dream a reality.

 What you will study